 To really delve into this rustic corner of Greece, spend a day driving the twisty road that loops around the peninsula's far end.
 (The area is difficult to fully experience without a car.)
 The farther south you go, the starker the landscape.
 Most of its ancient stone hill towns are all but uninhabited, like the particularly scenic Vathia, built on a rocky spur above the coastline.
 And yet many Mani towns feature sumptuous old fresco-slathered churches — pockets of brightness in this otherwise parched land.

 If the Mani is the Wild West of Greece, the stay-a-while beach town of Kardamyli, on the Mani's northwestern shore, is the saloon where everyone goes for a drink.

-Compared to your typical beach getaway, Kardamyli is an anti-resort — relaxed and relatively unspoiled.
+Compared to your typical beach getaway, Kardamyli is an anti-resort — relaxed and relatively unspoiled, delicately mixing chic hotels and conscientious travelers with real-world Greece.
 Determined to keep their town's feel from being usurped by big resorts, its people have passed a law prohibiting new construction over a certain height.
 It also helps that its beach has pebbles instead of sand, which keeps away the party-hearty crowds.